cheeseischeese/recommendationsystem/README.md

 1. Set up repository
 2. Understandings of the datasets
 3. Complete the data preprocessing by using pandas.
+##
 ---------------------
 ## 6/27/2019

 Agreed Tasks:
-1.Add project description in the readme.
+1.Add project description in the readme
-2.Compute some basic statistics on the users dataframe.
-3.Verfy on hangouts.
+2.Compute some basic statistics on the users dataframe 3.Verfy on hangouts.

-Completed Tasks.
+Completed Tasks:
-1.Add project description in the readme.
-2.Compute some basic statistics on the users dataframe.
-3.Verfy on hangouts.
+1. Set up repository
+2. Understandings of the datasets
+3. Complete the data preprocessing by using pandas.
+##
 ---------------------
 ## 7/4/2019